Prepare for your food scraps recycling collection

 Use certified compostable bags

-Compostable bags are made of plant material and are suitable for the special microbial treatment process we will use to recycle your food scraps.
+Compostable bags are made of plant material and they break down with your food scraps.

 Plastic, degradable and biodegradable bags must not be placed into your food scraps bin.
 They can contain plastic and heavy metals that are not suitable for composting or microbial treatment.

-We’ve supplied all households registered for the trial with an initial supply of 200 compostable caddy liner bags.
+We’ve supplied all households registered for the service with an initial supply of 200 compostable caddy liner bags.
 When using the food scraps service regularly, these bags should last the average household about 12 months.

 Collect food scraps in your kitchen caddy or other container